The following items are best practices to consider as you represent Puget Sound via social media.

 Accept and monitor comments.

 Social media is, by definition, social.
 Therefore in most cases, you should be prepared to accept, moderate, and respond to comments relatively promptly.
 Understand at the outset that not all comments will be positive.
 Consider your response (or whether you choose to make one in certain circumstances) carefully, perhaps discussing it with colleagues in your department, the Office of Communications, or your department head before responding.
-It is often not the best policy to just delete comments that say things you don’t want to hear, as the backlash from that kind of censorship can be more harmful than the original comment itself.
-Sometimes your staunch supporters will come to your defense instead, which is often even more effective than if the university itself had made an attempt to rebut a comment.
+It is often not the best policy to delete comments that say things you don’t want to hear, as the backlash from that kind of censorship can be more harmful than the original comment itself.
+Sometimes your staunch supporters will come to your defense instead, which is often even more effective than if the university itself had attempted to rebut a comment.

 Separate personal and professional social media.